chopfitzroy/exo-ui/packages/components/README.md

 # Components 📦

-Stitches components are **0 Markup** components that will help you create more composable user interfaces.
+Exo UI components are **0 Markup** workflow components that will help you create more composable user interfaces.

+Stop thinking about state and focus on data! 🎉

 Goals of this library:
 - 0 dependencies other than [React](https://react.dev/)
 - 0 Markup (this means it can be using with [React Native](https://reactnative.dev/))
 - Composable, you should be able to access data without the need to prop drill
-- Easily able to be copy/pasted, similar to how [Tailwind](https://tailwindcss.com/) code can be pasted into any project that uses Tailwind, Stitches should be able to be pasted into any project that use Stitches.
+- Easily able to be copy/pasted, similar to how [Tailwind](https://tailwindcss.com/) code can be pasted into any project that uses Tailwind, Exo UI code should be able to be pasted into any project that has Exo UI as a dependency.

 ### Components